Early stages of collective cell invasion: Biomechanics: Discussion

 As in previous works \cite{vanOers,veg20}, we have assumed that cells act as contractile units resulting in a first moment of area representation for their force distribution \cite{lem10}.
-The resulting traction forces of the cells are realistic (but they {\em are not} the gradients of the CPM Hamiltonian) and the strains in the ECM are calculated via the finite-element method \cite{vanOers}.
+The resulting traction forces of the cells are realistic (but they {\em are not} the gradients of the CPM Hamiltonian), the strains in the ECM are calculated via the finite-element method and modify the substrate stiffness while keeping the extension-retraction symmetry \cite{vanOers}.
 This approach produces cells moving by durotaxis.
-At a higher computational cost, traction forces consistent with the variations $\Delta H$ of the Hamiltonian in the CPM can be computed from the gradients of $H$ using finite differences, interpolations and smooting of pixels in the CPM grid \cite{ren19}.
-Here have split each time step into two: For half a step, we have adopted the simpler durotaxis description of Ref.~\cite{vanOers} and for the other half step we have used a simple model of active forces.
+Adding active forces to traction forces interferes with the extension-retraction symmetry and may impede cell migration in some cases.
+Here have split each MCTS into two: For half a step, we have adopted the simpler durotaxis description of Ref.~\cite{vanOers} and for the other half step we have used a simple active forces that direct cells towards an attraction center.
 Including more realistic active migration forces (e.g., nonlinear push and/or pull forces) is possible.
 For example, if certain cells move by chemotaxis in the gradient of a continuum field as in angiogenesis \cite{veg20}, the gradient of the corresponding term in the CPM Hamiltonian (calculated using finite differences, interpolation and smoothing \cite{ren19}) produces active chemotactic forces.
-These forces could be incorporated via one half of a fractional time step while the traction forces of the cells comprise the other half step as in the present paper.
+These forces could be incorporated via one half of a fractional time step while the traction forces of the cells comprise the other half step, as in the present paper.

 Our simulations highlight how substrate stiffness, substrate active forces and strain feedback loops drive collective cell behavior.
 These mechanisms are crucial in tissue morphogenesis, where cells migrate and self-organize into functional structures.
 The results also emphasize the role of heterogeneity in enabling emergent order in multicellular systems.